-This short page guide provides an article by article commentary on the Free Carrier Incoterms® Rule.
+This short guide provides an article by article commentary on the Free Carrier (FCA) Incoterms® Rule.

 Introduction to Free Carrier (FCA)

-Free Carrier Incoterms 2020 Rule - Key Changes & Updates
+Free Carrier Incoterms 2020 rule - key changes and updates

-Despite being recommended in place of FOB for cross-ocean container shipments this rule in practice is largely unworkable for them.
-This is because in such shipments the buyer wants to only take on the risk of damage or loss of the goods when they have actually been exported.
-They don’t want to be faced with any possibilities of having to deal with any problems whatsoever in the exporting country.
+This is because, in such shipments, the buyer only wants to bear the risk of damage or loss of the goods when they have actually been exported rather than having to deal with any problems in the exporting country.

 A1 (General Obligations)

-In each of the eleven rules the seller must provide the goods and their commercial invoice as required by the contract of sale and any other evidence of conformity such as an analysis certificate or weighbridge document etc that might be relevant and specified in the contract.
+In each of the eleven rules, the seller must provide the goods and their commercial invoice as required by the contract of sale and any other evidence of conformity, such as an analysis certificate that might be relevant and specified in the contract.

 B1 (General obligations)